linode/apl-core/chart/chart-index/Readme.md

 ```
 ,thus Helm knows the chart registry URL, chart name and version.

-In the future, the chart-index it is going to be combined with Renovate to discover new versions.
+In the future, the chart-index is going to be combined with Renovate to discover new versions.

 Currently, adding a new version of the core app is performed manually:
 1. In the `chart/chart-index/Chart.yaml` file, change a given version in the `dependencies` list.